 - Typical definition of team and teamwork from people in a leadership training program is A group of people, contributing their individual knowledge and skills but working together to achieve a common goal/task.

-- Modern technologies and new ways of doing business are changing the ways we use teams, but the underlying principles and benefits remain.
+- but the underlying principles and benefits remain.

 - Distance is no more a barrier.
 Virtual teams are more and more common thanks to internet.